Marion Griggs Sanderson Brown

 Marion Sanderson Brown, a physician, was also a contralto soloist and choir conductor, deeply involved with music throughout her life.
 A commanding person, she made significant contributions in both medicine and music and inspired all who knew her with her charming personality, competence, and dedication.

-Marion was born in Berkeley, California, one of two daughters born to Arthur J. and Emma Dell Griggs Sanderson.
+Marion was born in Berkeley, California, on August 1, 1908, one of two daughters born to Arthur J. and Emma Dell Griggs Sanderson.
 She also had an older half-sister whose mother had died in childbirth.
 She spent her childhood and school years in Berkeley, where her father, who was a physician, owned a sanitarium (where Ellen White stayed when in the area) and in Angwin, where her mother had purchased a house so that Marion could attend Pacific Union College and its related schools.

 Music was an important activity in the home.
 Her mother, whose brother, Frederick Griggs, was a well-known Seventh-day Adventist educator and college president, often sang at church events in Northern California.
 Marion started piano lessons at an early age and while still in academy began singing in the Pacific Union College choirs, including the famed A Cappella choir conducted by George W. Greer.